-In 1991, Linda Buck7 and Richard Axel8 discovered both the family of transmembrane proteins that were believed to be the odor receptors and some of the genes that encode them.
+In 1991, Linda Buck and Richard Axel discovered both the family of transmembrane proteins that were believed to be the odor receptors and some of the genes that encode them.
 The cloned and characterized 18 different members of an extremely large multigene family that encodes the seven transmembrane proteins whose expression was restricted to the olfactory epithelium.
-This was a seminal breakthrough in our potential understanding of the olfactory system.9 The proteins found all contained the 7 helical transmembrane structure and contained sequence similarity to other members of the "G-protein" linked receptor family.
+This was a seminal breakthrough in our potential understanding of the olfactory system.
+The proteins found all contained the 7 helical transmembrane structure and contained sequence similarity to other members of the "G-protein" linked receptor family.
 [See below for details on membranes and G-protein coupled receptors].
-It is now estimated that there are between 500-1000 odorant receptor genes in both humans and mice.7 This number of genes, specific to the olfactory system, comprises 1-2% of the 50,000 to 100,000 genes thought to make up the human genome.
+It is now known that there are about 350 odorant receptor genes and about 560 odorant receptor pseudogenes in humans.
+This number of genes and pseudogenes, specific to the olfactory system, comprises nearly 2% of the 50,000 or so genes of the human genome.
 This number is second only to the receptors of the immune system.